 Do Pomeranians shed a lot?

 You may look at a Pomeranian and think: “Wow, so much bushy hair.
 That's going to be a pain to keep on top of, isn't it?”
-Luckily, it's not.
-Although Pomeranians are heavy shedders, males shed their soft, fluffy undercoat yearly and non-neutered females shed twice-yearly, their small size means any hairy mess is infrequent.
+Well, boy oh boy do we have good news for you because it's actually not.

-Poms need a regular brush twice a week to untangle and remove loose hairs and keep their skin and coat healthy.
-You’ll also want to clip their nails regularly and brush their teeth several times a week, but aside from that Poms are a lot more low maintenance than first glances would have them appear.
+You’ll also want to clip their nails regularly and brush their teeth several times a week and the odd bath here and there will help keep them looking fresh and smelling sweet.
+But aside from that Poms are a lot more low maintenance than first glances would have them appear.